volunteeringdata/volunteering-open-data-infrastructure/README.md

 # TODO

-1. Sign in to the ODI OpenVolunteering Azure Subscription
-1. Create Azure Container Registry: odi-openvolunteering (odi-openvolunteering.azurecr.io)
-1. Deploy the fuseki image to it
-1.
+Try smaller or more optimized formats for RDF loading.

-Create service principal route? (only useful for CD, probs overkill right now)
+Create service principal route? (only useful for CD, probs overkill right now).

-# FIRST THING

-Export arm template from existing service/resource group
+Export full arm template from Resource Group.

-fix up app service data container.

 ## IDEAS